Ritika8081/MERN-GUIDE/README.md

 - [React](https://reactjs.org/): JavaScript library for building user interfaces
 - [Node.js](https://nodejs.org/en/): An open source, cross-platform, JavaScript runtime environment that executes JavaScript code outside of a browser

 - MongoDB, Express.js, and Node.js help you build the backend of an application, while React powers the frontend.
-Node.js and React rank as the two most popular web frameworks and technologies, according to the most recent [Stack Overflow developer survey](https://survey.stackoverflow.co/2023/).
-And MongoDB is also one of the [most popular database](https://survey.stackoverflow.co/2022/#most-popular-technologies-database)s for developers.
-About [21 million websites use React](https://trends.builtwith.com/websitelist/React/Historical) to power their frontend.
-These statistics should give you a clear idea of how stable and popular these technologies are.

-- Learning the MERN stack will help you become a full-stack developer, which is in high demand.
-However, it takes time to become a good MERN stack developer.
+- Learning the MERN stack will help you become a full-stack developer.
-- So, before learning technologies like React or Node.js, it is important to ensure that your fundamentals are strong.
-Many developers fail to be good MERN stack developers because they lack the [fundamental knowledge of JavaScript](https://blog.logrocket.com/javascript-concepts-before-learning-react/).
+-
   ## Server setup with Express.js and Node.js

   This demo is designed to highlight the MERN setup.
 The objective is to develop a simple project with the best possible structure so that you can use it as a boilerplate and elevate your MERN stack projects to meet industry standards.

-- To begin our MERN stack tutorial, we’ll show you how to set up a server with Express.js and Node.js.
+ To begin our MERN stack tutorial, how to set up a server with Express.js and Node.js.

   # npm package initialization
-- To create a project folder, enter the folder through the terminal, then run $ npm init.
+ To create a project folder, enter the folder through the terminal, then run $ npm init.
 It will then ask you some questions about the package name, version, entry point, and more.

-- This will create a file named package.json.
+ This will create a file named package.json.
 Alternatively, you can append a -y flag to the command, which will instruct the CLI to use the default configurations:
 `
    npm init -y
   `